amilkov3/prelude-presentation/PITCHME.md

 ---

-### So how can we apply composition and RT to side-effect?
+### So how can we apply composition and RT to side-effects?

 ---